humanmade/hm-anonymizer/README.md

     wp plugin install https://github.com/humanmade/hm-anonymizer/archive/refs/heads/main.zip && wp plugin activate hm-anonymizer --network

-## Overview
+## Using

+Install and activate the plugin, then run WP CLI some of the provided commands as necessary to delete or anonymize user data from a WordPress site.

+It is recommended that you update your project documentation for setting the site up from a production database to include these steps to ensure that nobody has any personally identifiable information from the production site locally.
+You can also make the anonymized database available for other developers.

-Example of usage on a large WordPress multisite using Gravity forms with many submissions.
+Here is an example of usage on a large WordPress multisite using Gravity forms with many submissions.
 Adjust as necessary for you project.

 Run all of the following commands:

 ```
+# Import the database
+wp db import production-2024-04-01-079a3cd.sql

+# Search replace commands
+wp search-replace my-production-url.com my-local-url.dev --network

+# Install and activate HM Anonymizer plugin
-wp plugin activate hm-anonymizer --network-wide
+wp plugin install https://github.com/humanmade/hm-anonymizer/archive/refs/heads/main.zip && wp plugin activate hm-anonymizer --network

+# Anonymize users, comments, cleanup pending users and force delete any gravity forms data network wide.
 wp anonymizer anonymize-users
+wp site list --field=url | xargs -n1 -I % wp --url=% anonymizer anonymize-comments
 wp anonymizer delete-pending-users
 wp anonymizer force-delete-gravity-forms-entries-network-wide

+# Flush cache
 wp cache flush

+# Delete production database.
+rm production-2024-04-01-079a3cd.sql;
 ```

-Then delete any original database exports you have downloaded immediately afterwards.
+Make sure you also delete any other copies of the production database, such as zip/tar archives immediately.

 ## Commands